Jed McCaleb

-Jed McCaleb is an American programmer, entrepreneur and philanthropist.
-He is a co-founder and the CTO of Stellar.
+Jed McCaleb is an American programmer, entrepreneur, and philanthropist.
+He is the founder, chairman and ex-CEO of aerospace startup Vast and a co-founder and the CTO of Stellar.
 Prior to co-founding Stellar, McCaleb founded and served as the CTO of the company Ripple until 2013.
 McCaleb is also known for creating the Mt.
 Gox bitcoin exchange, and the peer-to-peer eDonkey and Overnet networks as well as the eDonkey2000 application.

-As of March 2023, McCaleb is worth US$2.4 billion according to Forbes' Billionaires List.
+As of April 2025, McCaleb is worth US$2.9 billion according to Forbes' Billionaires List.